mlogan914/mlogan914.github.io/_posts/2025-07-20-why-clinical-data-hasnt-automated.md

 My goal is to make SDTM programming modular, inspectable, and automatable — while still honoring the deep expertise of clinical teams and the nuances of individual studies.

-I’ll be sharing more about the project later.
+I’ll be sharing more about the project soon.
 But for now, I want to invite others to reflect with me:

-This isn’t about replacing people.
+> This isn’t about replacing people.
 It’s about respecting their time and expertise enough to remove the busywork and empower smarter workflows.

 We don’t need to wait for vendors to catch up.
 We can start small.
 Build modularly.
 Use the standards we already have.